 Paris is the world capital of fashion.
 The City of Light offers many varieties of department stores, Malls, brands and designer shops.
-Here are some suggestions of the best areas for shopping in Paris.
+Here are some suggestions of the best shopping places in Paris.

 Most of the touristy areas have a record attendance on Saturdays.
 Beat the crowds and go in the morning instead – just like a real Parisian.

-To find out about the opening hours of shops, malls and department stores in Paris, read our special shopping guide for sales in Paris.
+To find out about the opening hours of shops, malls and department stores in Paris, read our special guide for sales in Paris.